gcallah/MiscWriting/AI/LLMs.md

 ## Chomsky

-In an article titled "The False Promise of ChatGPT," famed linguist Noam Chomsky and his two co-authors argue that
+In an article titled "The False Promise of ChatGPT," famed linguist Noam Chomsky and his two co-authors start out by declaring that: "OpenAI's ChatGPT, Google's Bard and Microsoft's Sydney are marvels of machine learning."

+However, they go on to argue that:

 "However useful these programs may be in some narrow domains (they can be helpful in computer programming, for example, or in suggesting rhymes for light verse), we know from the science of linguistics and the philosophy of knowledge that